My first bank account was at a credit union, where checking and savings accounts had funny names like “share” and “share draft.”

 With a brick and mortar bank, you expect the money market account to have a higher interest rate than a savings account.
 With many online accounts, this isn't always the case.

 With Ally Bank, their money market account offers a lower interest rate than their savings account.
-As of this writing, September 2018, the MMA offers 0.90% – $1.00% APY while the online savings savings account is 2x higher at 1.85% APY.
+As of this writing, January 2019, the MMA offers 0.90% – 1.00% APY while the online savings account is more than 2x higher at 2.00% APY.
 Both accounts are similar in having no maintenance fees and remote deposit, the only difference is that you can get unlimited deposits and ATM withdrawals on the account.

 (read our full review of Ally Bank)

 Discover Bank – 1.95%